Eggmannn/Eggmannn/README.md

 # 💫 About Me:
 Hello!
-I'm Ida Bagus Wahyudha Gautama, a passionate cybersecurity student eager to contribute to the digital security landscape.
+I'm Yudha, a passionate cybersecurity student eager to contribute to the digital security landscape.

 ## 🌐 Socials: